janekguerrini/PCBS-Ecological-Assessment-of-Probability-Heuristics/README.md

 ```
 ## Main html file and dispatcher ##

-We set up a central html files that loads the jspsych plugins we need for our code and loads the different parts of the experiment.
+We set up a central html file that loads the jspsych plugins we need for our code and loads the different parts of the experiment.
+The jspsych plugins are publicly available.
+I uploaded them to my public html folder in order to not take up space in the GitHub folder.

 ```html
 <!DOCTYPE html>